-A lot of the earlier teams were brought together as a result of studio contracts and the inevitable studio policy; there were also a few couples among them, but in a lot of cases the chemistry between the director and his actress simply defined the success of their collaboration.
-In recent decades, there’s also another component which determines the hows and the whys of a good and solid professional relationship.
-Take Uma Thurman for example, she sort of became the muse of Quentin Tarantino after appearing in his films.
-First there was “Pulp Fiction” (1994), and then after a break she took from filmmaking to concentrate on motherhood, he relaunched her career with “Kill Bill: Volume 1” (2003) and its sequel “Kill Bill: Volume 2” (2004).
+Many off the earlier teams were brought together as a result of studio contracts and the inevitable studio policy; there were also a few couples among them, but very often the chemistry between the director and his actress defined the success of their collaboration.
+In recent decades, there’s also another component that determines the hows and the whys of a good and solid professional relationship.
+Take Uma Thurman, for example; she sort of became the muse of Quentin Tarantino after appearing in his films.
+First, there was “Pulp Fiction” (1994), and then after a break she took from filmmaking to concentrate on motherhood, he relaunched her career with “Kill Bill: Volume 1” (2003) and its sequel “Kill Bill: Volume 2” (2004).
 The magic they had brought on the screen in “Pulp Fiction” had never faded away.
 It was solid as a rock.
 You just felt it.
 Chemistry on the silver screen can’t be broken if you let the very best work it out together.
 Even with only three films to their credit, as a team, they are simply impeccable.

 French filmmaker Jean-Pierre Jeunet and actress Audrey Tautou share that very same on-screen magic.
-When they first worked together, making “Le falubeux destin d’Amélie Poulain” (2001, US title “Amélie”), they probably would never have realized what the aftermath of this bright, original and fresh comedy would be like.
-A lighthearted, charming and most of all innovative fantasy about a young and shy waitress working in a corner bistro, she overcomes her sad childhood and grows up to bring cheer to the needful and joy to herself.
+When they first worked together, making “Le falubeux destin d’Amélie Poulain” (2001, a.k.a.
+“Amélie”), they probably would never have realized what the aftermath of this bright, original and fresh comedy would be like.
+A lighthearted, charming, and most innovative fantasy about a young and shy waitress working in a corner bistro, she overcomes her sad childhood and grows up to bring cheer to the needful and joy to herself.
 The thought of it just makes you smile, and the inspiring story makes your day.

-Then both Jean-Pierre Jeunet and Audrey Tautou split up – film wise – went their own way, got involved with various projects and made other films.
-Three years later though, their paths crossed again with another film that would make history.
-This time not a comedy, but a drama, set in the darkest days of World War I – during and right after the War – called “Un long dimanche de fiançailles” (2004, US title “A Very Long Engagement”).
-It turned out to be a most engaging, stylish and satisfying epic of love and war, along with hope and memory when Tautou’s fiancé, presumed to have died during the War in the trenches of the Somme, might still be alive.
-She begins to track down eyewitnesses and survivors, hoping to discover his fate and ultimately find her fiancé who, if still alive, will need her help.
+Then both Jean-Pierre Jeunet and Audrey Tautou split up—film-wise—went their own way, got involved with various projects and made other films.
+Three years later, though, their paths crossed again with another film that would make history.
+This time not a comedy, but a drama, set in the darkest days of World War I—during and right after the War—called “Un long dimanche de fiançailles” (2004, a.k.a.
+“A Very Long Engagement”).
+It turned out to be a most engaging, stylish, and satisfying epic of love and war, along with hope and memory when Tautou’s fiancé, presumed to have died during the War in the trenches of the Somme, might still be alive.
+She begins to track down eyewitnesses and survivors, hoping to discover his fate and ultimately find her fiancé, who, if still alive, will need her help.

-With Jodie Foster and Marion Cotillard in impressive supporting roles – for Mademoiselle Cotillard, this was way before she became the Marion Cotillard – this enlightening film is a piece of rich and candid storytelling which indicates that a war can keep people apart, but it can also bring them together.
+With Jodie Foster and Marion Cotillard in impressive supporting roles—for Mademoiselle Cotillard, this was way before she became the Marion Cotillard—this enlightening film is a piece of rich and candid storytelling which indicates that war can keep people apart, but it can also bring them together.
 Reviewer Philip French wrote in his film review for the British newspaper The Guardian that the film is ‘a remarkably rich movie, full of detail, and it grips and entertains like a detective story while never losing sight of the horrors of war.’
 Very true indeed: although there are moments of charm and humor, the grip depiction of war is always present.

 Miss Tautou became a fine and established international actress when she appeared opposite Tom Hanks in Ron Howard “The Da Vinci Code” (2006), but worked mostly in her native country as one of France’s most prominent leading ladies with films such as the romantic comedy “Hors de prix” (2006, US title “Priceless”), “Coco avant Chanel” (2009) and “La délicatesse” (2011, US title “Delicacy”).

-So far, that makes three projects they have in common and which are out there for anyone to see.
-Audrey Tautou and Jean-Pierre Jeunet: they do make a difference, their projects are all very worthwhile and are wonderful pieces of filmmaking and storytelling.
-Film wise and creatively, Mr. Jeunet and Miss Tautou are both among the best of what their country has to offer to an (international) audience.
+So far, that makes three projects they have in common and are out there for anyone to see.
+Audrey Tautou and Jean-Pierre Jeunet—they do make a difference.
+Their projects are all very worthwhile and are wonderful pieces of filmmaking and storytelling.
+Film-wise and creatively, Mr. Jeunet and Miss Tautou are both among the best of what their country has to offer to an (international) audience.
 So maybe the time is right now to continue their professional collaboration and start looking for a fourth film?
 We can only hope so: it would definitely be something to look forward to.
-A tremendous gift, mostly appreciated by numerous people, not only in the French-language territories, but by all means all around the globe as well.
+A tremendous gift, mostly appreciated by numerous people, not only in the French-language territories but by all means all around the globe as well.